 Have you ever forgotten where your personal belongings are placed?
-Have you ever been unable to recall names of your good friends?
+Have you ever been unable to recall the names of your good friends?
 Have you ever failed to recall any recent conversations?
-If it is a ‘yes’ for all these questions, you are probably having mild cognitive impairment (MCI).
+If it is a ‘yes’ for all these questions, you probably have mild cognitive impairment (MCI).

-MCI is a kind of cognitive malfunction with significant memory problem.
-However, unlike the more severe Alzheimer’s disease, it doesn’t affect your daily function yet at this moment.
-It is estimated that around 14 to 18 per cent of older adults aged 70 or older have MCI.
-It has been found to be a transitional phase between healthy ageing and dementia, which means the chance of people with MCI in developing dementia is greater than normal adults.
+MCI is a kind of cognitive malfunction with a significant memory problem.
+However, unlike the more severe Alzheimer’s disease, it doesn’t affect your daily function yet, at this moment.
+It is estimated that around 14%–18% of older adults aged 70 or older have MCI.
+It has been found to be a transitional phase between healthy ageing and dementia, which means the chance of people with MCI developing dementia is greater than normal adults.
 To delay further cognitive decline, early intervention is needed before any functional impairment becomes evident.

-Moderate intensity PA training has been shown effective in delaying cognitive decline.
-In one study, people with subjective memory complaint or objective diagnosis of MCI were randomised to a 24-week home-based intervention.
+Moderate intensity PA training has been shown to be effective in delaying cognitive decline.
+In one study, people with subjective memory complaints or objective diagnoses of MCI were randomised to a 24-week home-based intervention.
 Participants were asked to perform three 50-minute sessions of PA each week.
 They can choose walking or other forms of exercise, such as strength training, based on their preference and exercise levels.
 A newsletter was mailed to the participants periodically as a reminder of the key messages of the programme.
-They were also given a workbook which included information on exercise, goal setting, time management and safety issues.
+They were also given a workbook that included information on exercise, goal setting, time management, and safety issues.
 Participants were found to have improved cognition at the end of the programme at six months, and the effects sustained at 18 months.
 The study, however, demonstrated no significant change in depressive symptoms and quality of life.

-In another study using a multi-component exercise programme as the intervention, people with MCI participated in bi-weekly 90-minute exercise for six months.
+In another study, using a multi-component exercise programme as the intervention, people with MCI participated in bi-weekly 90-minute exercise for six months.
 The exercise intervention consisted of aerobic, muscle strengthening, postural balance, dual-task training, and outdoor walking.
-Participants were also instructed to perform home-based muscle strengthening and walking exercise daily.
-Although the study found no significant improvement in participants in general, the subgroup analysis showed that participants with amnestic MCI had improved general cognitive function and logical memory, and reduced whole brain cortical atrophy.
+Participants were also instructed to perform home-based muscle strengthening and walking exercises daily.
+Although the study found no significant improvement in participants in general, the subgroup analysis showed that participants with amnestic MCI had improved general cognitive function and logical memory, and reduced whole-brain cortical atrophy.

 The effects of resistance and aerobic exercise training on cognition have also been investigated individually in another study.
 Participants were randomised to resistance training, aerobic training or balance and tone training (control group).
 Those in resistance training performed 6–8 repetitions for two sets for each exercise using pneumatic air pressurised systems.
-Progression was made when the participants were able to complete two sets of exercise in great form.
-Those in the aerobic programme practised outdoor walking, which started at 40 per cent of heart rate reserve and progressed to 70–80 per cent.
-Those in balance and tone training received simple stretching, balance exercise and relaxation techniques.
+Progression was made when the participants were able to complete two sets of exercises in great form.
+Those in the aerobic programme practised outdoor walking, which started at 40% of heart rate reserve and progressed to 70%–80%.
+Those in balance and tone training received simple stretching, balance exercise, and relaxation techniques.
 All participants practised exercise for 60 minutes twice per week.
-The results showed that the resistance group had significant improvement in attention and associative memory performance, while the aerobic group had better general physical function, including balance control, mobility and functional movement.
+The results showed that the resistance group had significant improvement in attention and associative memory performance, while the aerobic group had a better general physical function, including balance control, mobility, and functional movement.